 Then came the day when I spoke at an association conference that I had presented at the year before.
 After my speech the meeting planner said to me “That was great.
 Better than last year.
 What did you do to improve so much?”.
 It was my attention to learning about comedy.

-I was not doing jokes in my speech, but my timing and my playfulness with audiences has been transformed through my commitment to learning about humor.
+There are not jokes in my speech, but my timing and my playfulness with audiences has been transformed through my commitment to learning about humor.

 Being called a ”Funny Motivational Speaker” early in my career would have left me wondering what that meant about the impact of my message.
 I now understand that is the best label anyone could give me, as I would never want to be called the opposite (“Boring Motivational Speaker” is never what we call the people who bomb at conferences, but you get the idea).